KSIUJ/gutenberg/docs/src/internals/webapp-overview.md

 The proxied endpoints are specified in [webapp/nuxt.config.js](../../../webapp/nuxt.config.ts).

 > [!WARNING]
-> This proxying has some issues — for example, the redirect to the logout page makes Nuxt display a 404 page
+> This dev proxy has some issues — for example, the redirect to the logout page makes Nuxt display a 404 page
 > until the site is reloaded.

 The Nuxt server also watches for changes in the code and generates type definitions in the `.nuxt` directory.